Art City NDSM

 This is part of the NDSM building, as seen from Noorderlicht, a restaurant / cultural venue nearby which hosts numerous concerts and festivals.

-If you’re curious about Kunststad and how this community has designed and built their work and living spaces check out this video where Eva de Klerk explains its story and development process.
+If you’re curious about Kunststad and how this community have designed and built their work and living spaces check out this video where Eva de Klerk explains its story and development process.

 These pictures were taken on October 13, during an event in which Art City’s ateliers are open to the public.
 However you can go and visit the premises daily from 09.00 to 18.00, free of charge, and there are a couple of semi-permanent installations for you to check out.

-Shall I make a tour of the NDSM for the YouTube channel?
-Let me know what you’d like me to cover in the comment section!
+Shall I make a tour guide vlog on the NDSM for my new YouTube venture?
+Let me know if you’d be interested in that in the comment section!

 1. Giulia Blocal